lyrisias/PHP-GD-Imagestyle/README.md

 ###WHAT IS IMAGESTYLE?

-imagestyle is an implement for the PHP/GD library.
+Imagestyle is a function which works as an implement for the PHP/GD library.
 *You can edit your images with a single line.*

 e.g. #1 - *Resize a big image from 1000x1000 pixels to 200x200*